Neretva: Lakes

 Jablanica lake is a large artificial lake on the Neretva river, right below Konjic where the Neretva expands into a wide valley.
 The river provided fertile, agricultural land before the lake flooded most of it.
-The lake was created in 1953 after construction of a largegravitational hydroelectric dam near Jablanica in central Bosnia and Herzegovina.
+The lake was created in 1953 after construction of a large gravitational hydroelectric dam near Jablanica in central Bosnia and Herzegovina.
 The lake has an irregular, elongated shape, and its width varies along its length.
 The lake is a popular vacation destination.

 Lower Neretva

 Downstream from the confluence of its tributaries, the Trebižat and Bregava Rivers, the valley spreads into an alluvial fan covering 20000 ha.
 The upper valley, the 7,411 hectares in Bosnia and Herzegovina, is called Hutovo Blato.

 Hutovo Blato wetlands

 The Neretva Delta has been recognised as a Ramsar site since 1992, and Hutovo Blato since 2001.
 Both areas form one integrated Ramsar site that is a natural entity divided by the state border.
 The Important Bird Areas programme, conducted by Birdlife International, covers protected areas in Croatia and Bosnia and Herzegovina.

 Since 1995, Hutovo Blato has been protected as Hutovo Blato Nature Park and managed by a public authority.
 The whole zone is protected from human impact and provides habitat for many plants and animals.
 The historical site Old Fortress Hutovo Blato is in the Nature Park.

 Gornje Blato-Deransko Lake is supplied by the karstic water sources of the Trebišnjica River, emerging from bordering hills.
 It is hydro-geologically connected to the Neretva River through its effluent, the Krupa River, formed out of five lakes (Škrka, Deranja, Jelim, Orah, Drijen).
 Large portions are permanently flooded and isolated by wide groves of reedbebds and trees.
 It represents a more interesting preserved area.